mattmaynes2/aria/reports/final/3-Technical/5-Design/02-Component.md

 This interface allows the device communication to pass events to the Device controller.

 #### Component Interfaces {-}

+##### Event Interface {-}

+The hub must receive messages from several different devices; each device may provide a different interface for communication.
+In order for system components to process such messages, it is necessary to define a common interface for communicating with devices.
+Some examples of messages that must travel through the system  are event messages from devices to signal a change in state, or a request from the REST API to change the state of a device.
+The Event Interface defines methods that a device or component must provide, and the data structures used to send and receive messages, regardless of the communication protocol that is used internally.

 ##### Decision Interface {-}